-3.a., 3.b. - Reexamination Schedule
+3.a., 3.b. - Reexamination Schedule (approved in FY 2022)

 1. Impact on agency's finances (e.g., how much will the activity cost, any change in the agency's per family contribution)

 Although HAWC anticipates time savings in this activity, we do not anticipate an impact on agency finances.